Genealogist, Family History Researcher

 She qualified with a BA (Hons) in History and English in 1996 and then completed her Postgraduate Certificate of Education and embarked upon a teaching career.
 After having spent several years studying her own family history and helping others with their research, she gained an MSc in Genealogical, Palaeographical and Heraldic Studies from the University of Strathclyde in 2019.

 Her family history reports weave local and national events, so that the researched information is placed within a context.
 As well as running her own family history research business, Victoria continues to work as a teacher (whose students range from age 7 to adult) on a self-employed basis.
 She also undertakes educational talks on genealogy and social history.
-She is a Member of the Guild of One Name Studies and is researching the surname Croston.
+She is a member of the Guild of One Name Studies and is researching the surnames Croston and Brockbank.
+She is also a member of the Family and Community Historical Research Society.
+In her spare time she continues to develop her knowledge of Latin.

 - Qualified Teacher